 Today, followed links serve the same purpose, though they are much harder to obtain and thus more valuable.
 Old techniques – from comment posting to followed links in guest posts – are liable to earn your site a penalty.
 So, while a followed link is potent, it can also be used for evil.

 That’s all good for followed links, but that’s not what this piece is about.
 Nofollow was the tag created to stop the abuse of followed links.
 It gives the webmaster control over their link juice.
 Adding a nofollow tells Google that you don’t want to pass your site authority to the link.

 To be clear; nofollow does not strictly mean what it says.
 Nofollow tells Google not to follow the link and pass PageRank to the destination.
 Google can and will still follow the link for the sake of discovering the page at the other end.

 Nofollow is used in a lot of common scenarios.
 Comments sections were mentioned above; any link you post in the comments on a blog is likely going to be nofollowed.
 Google has discouraged paid followed links – it wants to keep money out of the game – so if you’re paying for guest posts you’re getting nofollow links.

 Nofollow links are also perfect for cases where you want to use a link but you don’t want to pass your vote of confidence on to the site.
-For example, if you’re linking to a parked domain, a spam site or an online casino for the purpose of an example, those links should be nofollowed.
+For example, if you’re linking to a parked domain, a spam site or a online betting in Singapore for the purpose of an example, those links should be nofollowed.
 You don’t want to give your PR to a spam site; it hurts you by association.